 One or two would be fine, but four is redundant and makes me wonder if the site is legitimate since they have to keep telling me they're legitimate.

-Now examine the top right of the page.
+Up next, examine the top right of the page.

-30-Minute Redesign: Boosting ShopRocket's Landing Page
+30-Minute Redesign: Boosting ShopRocket's Hero Section

 If I've never heard of or seen ShopRocket, I'm not ready to hop into the crazy world of Discord servers and 'join the community' because I don't even know who you are (yet).